Pennsylvania State Hospitals

 The Pennsylvania State Hospital System is a network of psychiatric hospitals operated by the Commonwealth of Pennsylvania.
 At its peak in the late 1940s the system operated more than twenty hospitals and served over 43,000 patients.
 As of 2011 fewer than nine sites remain in use, and many of those serve far fewer patients than they once did.
 Many facilities or portions of facilities no longer in use for psychiatric treatment have been repurposed to other uses, while some have been demolished.

 The first facility in the Pennsylvania State Hospital system, Harrisburg State Hospital, opened in 1845 and from its inception was tasked with providing care for mentally ill persons throughout the Commonwealth of Pennsylvania.
 Many facilities within the system were state-operated from the start, while some initially operated as county poor farms, county hospitals, or other institutions.

 As the number of institutionalized mentally ill dwindled many state hospitals have been, in whole or in part, converted to other uses.
 Many have remained state-operated facilities, such as office building repurposed as correctional centers.
 A few former state hospitals have been demolished.

-NOT ON CHART*

 Western Center was also a state facility for the mentally disabled and was located in Canonsburg, Washington County, Pennsylvania.
 It consisted of multiple buildings.
 It closed in the late 1980s or early 1990s.
 Southpoint (a commercial development) now sets on the site that was once Western Center.